 8. Baishakhi

-One of the major festivals of the Sikhs, this festival is celebrated on the 13th of April each year.
-This festival marks the harvest of Rabi crops and therefore, is reveled heartily among the farming community of Punjab.
+One of the major festivals of the Sikhs is Baisakhi.
+This religious festival is celebrated on the 13th of April each year.
+This is among the most revered 10 religious festivals in India and marks the harvest of Rabi crops and therefore, is reveled heartily among the farming community of Punjab.
 Celebrated by performing traditional folk dances of the state, this festival has a great religious significance too.
+It is people’s way of thanking Mother Nature for bestowing them with food and nutrition.

 9. Easter

-This festival celebrates Jesus Christ’s resurrection from the dead and is among the most important festivals for Christians.
-Celebrated on the first Sunday falling between March 22 and April 25 every year, this festival is reveled with inexplicable enthusiasm, so much so, that this festival is celebrated throughout the preceding week of the festival itself.
+This festival marks Jesus Christ’s resurrection from the dead and is among the most important festivals for Christians.
+Celebrated on the first Sunday between March 22 and April 25 every year, this festival is revelled with inexplicable enthusiasm, so much so, that this religious festival is celebrated throughout the preceding week of the festival day itself.
 Easter eggs, bunnies, baskets and candy are a standard part of this event.

 10. Onam

-The biggest festival of the state of Kerala, Onam is a harvest festival that is celebrated all across the state by people of all communities.
-Celebrated as the initiation of the Malayalam calendar, this festival falls between August-September.
-The festival lasts from 4-10 days and elaborate feasts, folk songs, elegant dances, energetic games, elephants, boats, and flowers, all are a part of this dynamic festival.
+The biggest event of the state of Kerala, Onam is a harvest festival that is celebrated all across the state by people of all communities.
+It is believed to be the initiation of the Malayalam calendar.
+This religious festival falls between August and September.
+The festival extravaganza lasts from 4-10 days and elaborate feasts, folk songs, elegant dances, energetic games, elephants, boats, and flowers, all are a part of this dynamic festival.

 11. Raksha Bandhan and Bhai Dooj

-Celebrated to cherish the bond between brothers and sisters, this festival is among the national festivals of India.
+Celebrated to cherish the bond between brothers and sisters, this festival is among the most important religious and national festivals of India.
 Celebrated by applying saffron tilak on the brother’s forehead and tying a rakhi on his wrist, this festival holds impeccable importance for Indian brothers and sisters.
+It is a brother’s promise to his sister that he will always safeguard her and push her toward being prosperous and happy.

 12. Budh Poornima

-Celebrated by the devotees of Gautam Buddha, this festival commemorates his birthday.
-The festival falls in the Hindu month of Vaisakhaon on the day of the full moon.
-People celebrate this festival by preaching and discussing the life and teachings of Lord Buddha. to celebrate the festival, people worship decorated idols of Lord Buddha, eat simple, meditate and chant.
+Celebrated by the devotees of Gautam Buddha, this religious festival commemorates his birthday.
+The festival falls in the Hindu month of Vaisakha on the day of the full moon.
+People celebrate this day by preaching and discussing the life and teachings of Lord Buddha.
+On this positive day, people worship decorated idols of Lord Buddha, eat simple vegetarian food, meditate and chant the name of Buddha and his disciples.

 13. Krishan Janamashtmi

-The legend of Lord Krishna’s birth and his triumph over evil is celebrated on this single day.
+The legend of Lord Krishna’s birth and his triumph over evil is celebrated on this beautiful day.
 On this pious occasion, devotees throng temples to offer their prayers and bhog to their beloved deity.
-Another one of the religious festivals of India, it is celebrated with complete devotion by Hindus.
+This religious festival in India is celebrated by almost all Hindus and you will see men and women trying to break the ‘matka’ or earthen pot, just like Lord Krishna used to do to steal the delicious ‘Makhan’ (butter).

 14. Pongal

 Pongal is the four-day-long harvest festival celebrated in Tamil Nadu.
 The festival is celebrated as a thanksgiving to nature.
 Falling typically on the 14th or the 15th of January, this festival has different rituals for each of the four days.
-One of the famous festivals of India, it is celebrated with vigor and enthusiasm.
+One of the famous festivals of India, it is celebrated with a lot of enthusiasm and happiness.

 15. Maha Shivratri

-This festival is an annual event in honor of the great Lord Shiva.
+This festival is an annual event in honour of the great Lord Shiva.
 The festival is celebrated on the 13th night or 14th day of the lunar month Maagha or Phalguna.
-The celebration of the festival includes keeping day long and night long fast by devotees, performing rituals and offering prayers to the traditional Mahashivalingam.
+The celebration of the festival includes keeping day-long and night-long fasts by devotees, performing rituals and offering prayers to the traditional Mahashivaling.

 16. Bihu

 Bohag Bihu is one of the most important festivals of Assam.
-Beginning from the14th of April, this festival is observed for a period of seven days.
+Beginning on the 14th of April, this festival is observed for seven days.
 Though the festival is only a week long, the celebration extends for a month.
 This festival has several rituals which are different for each of the days of celebration.
-Bihu dance is the specialty of this festival and is performed in different parts of the state on a regular basis for a complete month.
+Bihu dance is the speciality of this festival and is performed in different parts of the state on a regular basis for a complete month.

 17. Chhath Pooja